TAMUSHPE/tamushpe-guides/docs/personal-website3/Week-2/navigation-bar.md

 </a>
 ```

-These lines of code are linking the image that is your "logo" to the introduction section. <'a href='> is HTML's way of linking.
+These lines of code are linking the image that is your "logo" to the introduction section. <**a href=**> is HTML's way of linking.
 So the top line says, this object is part of Bootstrap's navbar-brand class since we want it to look like a logo, and then links this item to our introduction using our ID *#introduction* that we are going to create here in a moment.

-Now let's focus on what's going on inside this section. <'img src='> is how we can add images to our website.
+Now let's focus on what's going on inside this section. <**img src=**> is how we can add images to our website.
 We use style, to do just that style the image how we want.
 In this case we are saying that we want our logo to have a width of 45 pixels and a height of 30 pixels.
+The **alt="Logo"** is just in case the image doesn't load for some reason or you don't have an image that matches the image name you put it in the code, an image icon will appear and it will say "Logo" next to it.

 ### Assets Folder Creation